Why You Need Fallback Methods When Biometric Authentication Fails

-What Biometric Authentication Is and Why It’s So Handy
+What Biometric Authentication Is and Its Benefits

-Understanding How Biometric Authentication Works For You
+Understanding How Biometric Authentication Works

 The Convenience of Using Your Fingerprint or Face

-Common Reasons Why Biometric Authentication Might Fail You
+Common Reasons for Biometric Authentication Failures

 When Your Fingerprint Isn’t Recognised